sensu-plugins/sensu-plugins-feature-request/templates/CONTRIBUTING.md

 ### 7) Create a Pull Request

-Create a pull request by visiting https://github.com/<your-username>/<this-repo> and following the instructions at the top of the screen.
+Create a pull request by visiting https://github.com/sensu-plugins/<%= repo_name %>/ and following the instructions at the top of the screen.

 After the PR is submitted, project maintainers will review it.